-Your baby’s first toy is often something to mouth or bite down on—it’s all about sweet relief.
-Babies generally start teething early, before they’re even sitting-up on their own, between 3 and 6 months.
-A teething toy is an object your baby chews on to relieve sore gums, which can be sensitive due to erupting teeth.
+Babies generally start teething early, before they’re even sitting up on their own, between 3 and 6 months.
+And when it happens, it can make for one upset baby.
+The secret to getting through this often painful stage?
+Teething toys that baby can chew on to relieve sore, sensitive gums.
 Chomping down on a teether feels good because it offers counterpressure to the rising tooth.
-Teethers that you cool in the freezer have the additional benefit of numbing your baby’s gums a bit too.
+Teethers that you cool in the freezer have the additional benefit of slightly numbing baby’s gums.

-The best teething toy is whichever one your baby takes!
+What’s the best teething toy, you ask?
+Whichever one your baby takes!
 Some babies may want to hold a teether themselves; others like to grab onto a teething necklace that moms wears.
-Teethers can be made of wood, silicone, natural rubber, BPA-free plastic, or fabric; different babies have different preferences, so expect some trial and error while you find what baby prefers.
-Here are 20 of the best, all appropriate from birth or from 3 months of age.
+Teethers can be made of wood, silicone, natural rubber, BPA-free plastic or fabric, but different babies have different preferences, so expect some trial and error while you find what your little one prefers.
+Here are 19 of the best teething toys, all appropriate from birth or 3 months of age.

 She’s a legend in the baby world.
 Since 1961 this French-born, natural-rubber teether has delighted babies and their parents.
-Those skinny legs are easy to hold onto while a baby bites Sophie the Giraffe’s head, especially her horns and ears.
+Those skinny legs are easy to hold onto while baby bites Sophie’s head, especially her horns and ears.
 Some babies flip her around and bite down on the legs, which can reach back toward the molars.
-Regardless, most parents who invest in this teething toy say it’s worth every penny.
+It’s a little pricey, but most parents who invest in this teething toy say it’s worth every penny.

-Stash these soft, flexible teething rings in the freezer; when you hand one to your baby, it will numb her sore gums as she bites down.
+Stash these soft, flexible teething rings in the freezer; when you hand one to baby, it’ll numb her sore gums as she bites down.
 Because you get two to a pack, you can always have one “on ice” while she gums the other!

 Buy it: $5 for two, Munchkin.com

-Haba, a German toy company, makes this set of beads on an elastic band that forms a perfect wooden teething ring.
-It appeals to parents who prefer to give their baby natural wood to bite down on, and it attracts babies with those bright rainbow colors.
+This set of beads on an elastic band forms a perfect wooden teething ring.
+Babies love the bright rainbow colors, and parents appreciate giving their child natural wood to bite down on.

 Buy it: $13, Amazon.com